 Louisiana swamp rats who relocated to San Francisco in 1966 and created a stir by never revealing their identities and making head size eyeballs famous, The Residents specialised in proto-synth programming that pre-dated Devo and just about every cutting edge artist, with the possible exception of Can, the German experimental legends.

+Duck Stab/Buster and Glen (1978), a compilation of two EP’s, followed.
 Duck Stab… had it all: chanting, atonal honking, high-pitched vocals, cartoon voices, nonsense poetry, comedy accents and sound effects.
 The Residents fused the weirdest sounds into an even weirder whole.

-Eskimo (1979) – ostensibly a musical documentary on the Eskimo – was an album of icy atmospheres, poetic electronics, and imaginary landscapes, concocted around a loose narrative told in the liner notes.
+Eskimo (1979) – ostensibly a musical documentary on Eskimo culture – was an album of icy atmospheres, poetic electronics, and imaginary landscapes, concocted around a loose narrative told in the liner notes.
 There was also a subtheme of indigenous populations overrun by western commercialism (is that native chant actually “Coca-Cola is Life”?).

 In January 2010 The Residents began a series of tours titled ‘Talking Light’, touring North America and Europe.
 During the tours, which lasted until April 2011, the band appeared as a trio, with the explanation that the fourth member (“Carlos”) had grown tired of the music business and gone home to Mexico to care for his mother.